Facebook Pixel

 Each business card is unique to the person or company it represents so there are no “set rules” for what should be included.
 If you have a QR code you would like people to scan, why not include it on your business card design?
 The contents of your business card are completely up to you!

-Your business cards don’t need to be limited to just one side, why not utilise both sides of your card?
+Your business cards don’t need to be limited to just one side, why not utilize both sides of your card?
 The back of your business card provides additional space to further promote yourself and your business.
-The following back of business card ideas are just a handful that our customers have printed in the past:
+The following back of business card ideas are just some suggestions of what to put on a business card for small business and personal networking.

 Why not use the back of your business card as a space for customers to book in with you?
 The back of your business card is a perfect space to book in customers for repeat appointments.
 These appointment cards can be easily carried within your customers' wallets and can help remind them to visit you again.

 Most people cannot refuse a good deal!
 Including an offer on your business card can help you gain new and repeat customers for your business.
-Business cards with a special offer on the back are more likely to be held onto than those without which increases the chances of someone using your company.
+Business cards with a special offer on the back are more likely to be held onto than those without, increasing the chances of someone using your company.
+This taps into the principle of scarcity – people are more likely to value something they perceive as limited or exclusive.

-Small mistakes on your business cards can cost you a new customer for your business.
-Knowing what not to put on a business card will ensure that your cards are professional and increase customer interaction.
-Here are some common examples of mistakes to avoid on your business cards:
+Small mistakes on your business cards can potentially cost you customers for your business.
+These seemingly minor errors can undermine your professionalism, leaving a negative impression that drives potential clients away.
+Knowing what not to put on a business card will ensure that your cards are polished, project a strong brand image, and increase the likelihood of positive customer interactions.

 The most common mistake that can be found on business cards is a lack of information or including information that is not up to date.
 Your customers rely on your business card for details such as your phone number and email address.
 If this information is not present or is not correct, people will struggle to get in contact with you which will lead them to go elsewhere.

 Using a font that is too small or including too much text can make a business card difficult to read.
-If a customer cannot understand your business card they will discard it.
-Make sure that the text on your card is legible and relates to your company, customers will not spend time attempting to decipher the information on your business card.
+If a customer cannot understand your business card, they will discard it (pun intended).
+Make sure that the text on your card is completely clear and relates to your company, customers will not spend time attempting to decipher the information on your business card.

-A poor quality paper can reflect badly on your business as it shows a lack of professionalism and care towards your potential customers.
+A poor-quality paper can reflect badly on your business as it shows a lack of professionalism and care towards your potential customers.
 When receiving a business card people are likely to take note of the look and feel, those that are deemed too flimsy may be discarded for appearing “cheap”.
-Using thick sturdy paper will give your business cards a more premium appearance and will encourage customers to keep hold of it for future reference.
+Using a double thick card stock will give your business cards a more premium appearance and will encourage customers to keep hold of it for future reference.

 Related posts